 - Ensure that your hair is damp and not wet.

 - Then detangle each section of hair using your fingers.

-- As soon as you spot resistance at the ends, cut off those ends that knots when you comb with your scissors or hair shears.
+- As soon as you spot resistance at the ends, cut off those ends that knot when you comb with your scissors or hair shears.